julienschmidt/bawang/docs/reports/midterm_report.md

 We employ fixed packet size schemes against traffic analysis in two places:
 Packets between links are padded to the fixed size of 512 to prevent information leakage to an outside adversary through the packet sizes.
-Likewise, relayed packets (in `TunnelRelay`) have fixed size 496 (512 minus the message and relay header sizes) to prevent information leakage to an adversary operating a peer used for the tunnel.
+Likewise, relayed packets (in `TUNNEL RELAY`) have fixed size 496 (512 minus the message and relay header sizes) to prevent information leakage to an adversary operating a peer used for the tunnel.
 Thus, the peer cannot for example derive the number of previous hops from the packet size.

 The relay header contains a digest for end-to-end checksum for integrity checking.